-systemD attributes are only applicable on RHEL 7 and SLES 12 distributions of Linux.
+systemD attributes are only applicable on SLES 12, RHEL 7, and supported RHEL-compatible distributions.

 You can customize the Oracle application unit service with additional SystemD attributes in the following ways.

 - Adding key-value pairs to the SystemDAttrList attribute - Customizing the Oracle service unit file with systemD attributes